rticommunity/rticonnextdds-automotive-reference-architecture/demo_2/README.md

 export AWS_SESSION_TOKEN="XXXXXXXXXXXXXXXXXXXXXXXXX"
 ```

-You can check those AWS environment variables by logging into AWS and comping them by clicking on the "Accounts" tab, "Access keys" link.
+You can check those AWS environment variables by logging into AWS and copying them by clicking on the "Accounts" tab, "Access keys" link.

 After logging in to your AWS account on a console, you can deploy the infrastructure by running the following commands: